sourceryinstitute/MORFEUS-Source/README.md

 ```

 ### Roadmap
-Intagrating MORFEUS with the existing code will happen in a two phase
+Integrating MORFEUS with the existing code will happen in a two-phase
-process before MORFEUS is open sourced.
+process before MORFEUS is open-sourced.

 1. Directories `src/morfeus_{fd,fv,fe}` will be deleted in the other
    code, and CMake will be adjusted so that
-   `submodules/morfues/src/{FD,FV,FE}` will be used as the existing
+   `submodules/morfeus/src/{FD,FV,FE}` will be used as the existing
    source.
 1. Next, MORFEUS will be given its own build system, and submodules
    for the necessary TPLs, and it will be built via a CMake Super